-As with all other photos on SmilesbyPayet.com, don’t forget that every single one of these photos is of our patients and our work (unless noted for some specific educational purpose).
+Don’t forget that every single photo on SmilesbyPayet.com is of our patients and our work (unless noted for educational purposes).

 Patient #1: Tara

-Tara had been unhappy with the old PFM (porcelain-fused-to-metal) dental bridge on her top left teeth for many years, especially as gum recession had left some of the metal edges exposed and unsightly.
-In addition, she really wanted to brighten her smile overall.
+Tara was unhappy with the old PFM (porcelain-fused-to-metal) dental bridge on her top left teeth for many years.
+Gum recession had left some of the metal edges exposed and unsightly.
+In addition, she wanted to brighten her smile overall.
 We replaced the old bridge and extended a couple teeth farther back to replace another missing tooth.

 Patient 2: Delores

-Delores came to us to help after part of her old bridge broke (more than 20 years she’d had it!), and since it was right in the front, she was quite self-conscious.
-After some discussion, we also decided to do a 3/4 porcelain crown on the second-left top tooth to straighten it out and make her whole smile better.
+Delores came to us to help after part of her 20+ year-old bridge broke.
+Since it was right in front, she was quite self-conscious.
+We added a 3/4 porcelain crown on the second-left top tooth to straighten it and make her whole smile better.
 With our CEREC Digital Impression system, our lab created a beautiful bridge and crown to give Delores her smile back.

 Patient #3: T.Q

-T.Q. came to see us a couple years ago because of severe gum disease, which was treated with LANAP Laser Periodontal Therapy.
-However, one of his left front teeth was so far gone that we were unable to save it, and it had to be extracted.
-The initial plan was for bone grafting and a dental implant, but despite the skill of our recommended oral surgeon, we were unable to get enough bone for the implant, and T.Q. decided he didn’t want to try again, which mean it was time for a dental bridge.
-Working in conjunction with one of our amazing dental labs, we were able to give T.Q. a great smile again, and I”m sure you’ll agree, it will be difficult for anyone to know he had anything done.
-That’s our goal – making your smile look so natural that no one can tell it isn’t!
+T.Q. came to us because of severe gum disease, which was treated with LANAP Laser Periodontal Therapy.
+One of his left front teeth was too far gone though, so we extracted it.
+The initial plan was for bone grafting and a dental implant.
+Unfortunately, the oral surgeon couldn’t rebuild enough bone.
+T.Q. decided not to try again, so it was time for a dental bridge.
+Our dental lab created a beautiful porcelain bridge, and we gave T.Q. a great smile again.
+I’m sure you’ll agree, it will be difficult for anyone to know he had anything done.
+That’s our goal – we make your smile look so natural, no one knows it isn’t!